mozilla/testdaybot/README.md

 ## How to use

-Enter :help in the bot's channel for commands.
+Send :help via a direct message to the bot to receive a list of commands.